Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 2. Put your cursor on the *"execute immediate"* command at the top of the script and run it.
 ![img](assets/anonymous_block_success.png)

 3. Let's verify that the data was loaded into the line_item_hist table.
-Copy/Paste this query into your worksheet.
-If you have run these load scripts multiple times you may see history changes in this table.
+Highlight this query in your worksheet.
+If you have run these acquisition and load scripts multiple times you may see history changes in this table.

+>aside negative
+> VS Code Snowflake Extension Note: If you are using VS Code Snowflake Extension to view the code and run it, the SHA1_BINARY fields will not display correctly.

 ``` sql
 select *
 from dev_webinar_orders_rl_db.tpch.line_item_hist